A spot of tea-room history at Lyveden

 The cottage has recently been transformed, whilst still retaining an historic atmosphere, and is now open to visitors.
 From 10.30am to 4.30pm, it offers delicious homemade treats, refreshing tea and coffee, and a comfortable place to escape from passing showers.

 The project was generously supported by Northamptonshire ACRE, which aims to support the development of tourism within the county.

 Come along for a visit

-Whether popping in for a quick cuppa, treating yourself to a cream tea or some cake, or enjoying a little savoury something, the Cottage at Lyveden tea-room is well worth a visit.
+Whether popping in for a quick cuppa, treating yourself to a cream tea or some cake, or enjoying a little savoury something, The Cottage Tearoom at Lyveden is well worth a visit.